Image by dgchpy0 from Pixabay – Approx. 5 minute read

 - Rest and recovery.
 Adequate rest helps prevent injuries and mental burnout.

 Bob did not identify realistic goals, ones that build upon each other.
 Short-term goals build toward medium-term goals which lead to long-term goals – building blocks towards the vision.

 Think of goals (usually time and/or achievement-based) as a pyramid with your vision at the top.
-You have plenty of short-term goals that build upon and lead you to your medium-term goals.
-You have fewer medium-term goals that move you toward your long-term goals (even more specific) and finally to your vision.
+You have many short-term goals that build upon and lead you to your medium-term goals.
+You have fewer medium-term goals that move you toward your long-term goals (even more specific), and finally to your vision.